For the past 26 years, Chantelle has been a mom to a son with autism. Creating a happy life for her family makes her heart sing.

-If this will be your first visit to Disney, watch as many videos you and your child can stomach.
-Don’t show him something he will not be able to ride on as this will undoubtedly become his favorite.
-Let him choose which rides he wants to go on and the order.
+If this will be your first visit to Disney, watch as many videos as you and your child can.
+Don’t show them something they will not be able to ride on as this will undoubtedly become their favorite.
+Let them choose which rides they want to go on and the order.
 Giving choices from predetermined options will make him feel more in control.

 Pack for the Plane Ride

 Make sure you bring—or buy at the airport—your child’s favorite snacks and drinks.
 If your flight gets delayed you don’t want to find yourself trapped in an airplane with no food.
-Bring an iPod and handheld gaming device for the ride, books, a story outlining your vacation, coloring book and anything
+Bring an iPod and handheld gaming device for the ride, books, a story outlining your vacation, or a coloring book.

 For the return trip, I always bought some Disney souvenirs and snacks that came out on the plane as a surprise.
-Going home can be a letdown for anyone so the souvenirs helped occupy him on the ride home.
+Going home can be a letdown for anyone so the souvenirs helped occupy my son on the ride home.

 When boarding we always got on last minute to minimize the amount of time he would need to sit.
-People with special needs are allowed to board first if you think your child would do better getting on early and taking his time to settle in.
+People with special needs are allowed to board first, so do that if you think your child would do better getting on early and taking his time to settle in.